mayankmajreti1/Clous-Custodian-minkube/README.md

 *save this file as cronjob.yml

-#### note-1 : in the i have pass region , access-key and secret-access-key under environment variable this can also be done through kube2iam which helps in passing aws roles in k8s .
+#### note-1 : in this I have passed region , access-key and secret-access-key under environment variable this can also be done through kube2iam which helps in passing aws roles in k8s .

 #### note-2 : in "args" we specified run command of cloud-custodian.